Improving the Board View experience in GitHub Projects

 A double-edged sword

-Image preview usage would be nuanced.
-They were great for visual-heavy workflows (e.g., marketing, product roadmaps), but were clutter for technical teams who mostly dealt with text-based tasks.
+Image previews helped visual workflows (e.g., marketing) but were clutter for technical teams who mostly dealt with text-based tasks.
+So I:

 Customizing image previews: introducing description, image, and task list previews and the ability to toggle them

-Users can understand what a card is about at a glance without needing to click in.
+Understand what a card is about at a glance without needing to click in

-Even with previews, users still have to click into a card to see all of its details.
-Is there a way to surface the content without having to click away from the current page?
+Users still have to click into a card to see all of its details.
+Is there a way to view content without leaving the current page?

 An important factor is speed